Sotera/newman/features.md

 ## Ingest Process

 Before an investigation can start, the dataset(s) need to be ingested.
 Newman can ingest multiple pst, mbox, and eml datasets.
-The datasets must be placed in a specific location before the ingester will work.
-You must have 3 nested directories for each dataset.
+There are two methods to ingest a dataset; UI and command line.
+Both methods require that the datasets be placed in a specific location before the ingester will work.

+### User Interface

+To use the UI, three nested directories need to be created for each dataset.

 1. The top level must be the case name and is user definable.  [no spaces]
 2. The second level is the eml archive type and must be one of [pst, mbox, emls]